Quantifying Global Networks of Exchange through the Louvain Method: Methodology

 We utilize NetworkX \cite{networkx} to cluster and visualize $G$.
-To limit our clusters, we binary search over $\gamma$, aiming to find the minimum possible resolution with at least ten clusters.
-This process runs in $O(L(v)\log(p))$, where $L(v)$ is the runtime of the Louvain algorithm and $p$ is the double precision level.
-Simulations suggest that $L(v)$ is quasilinear, but this is not proven \cite{runtime}.
-After clustering, we are able to closely analyze the relations between subsets of $C$.
+To limit the number of clusters, we binary search over the resolution parameter to find the smallest possible $\gamma$ yielding at least ten clusters.
+This process runs in $O(L(v)\log(\frac{1}{\epsilon}))$ for Louvain runtime $L(v)$ and floating-point precision $\epsilon$.
+We note that while $L(v)$ is empirically quasilinear, its precise complexity is unproven \cite{runtime}.
+Once clustering is complete, we analyze relationships among subsets of countries.